 The best thing to do before you start building is to test the size of your dream deck.
 With 4' stakes, drive them into each corner of where you picture your deck would be.
 Then you can tie rope around where the height of the railings would set.
 You can even arrange lawn furniture and other accessories to get a better picture of how your outdoor space will work.

-Most decks are rectangles in shape, but you can really dress up a house with simple changes, such as a different angled corner or a 45-degree decking pattern.
-You can even wrap a deck around the corner of your house, or integrate an overhead screen for shade.
-More complicated decks can be a bit more difficult to build and require more materials.
+Most decks are rectangles in shape, but you can dress up a house with simple changes, such as a different angled corner or a 45-degree decking pattern.
+You can even wrap a deck around the corner of your home or integrate an overhead screen for shade.
+More complicated decks can be a bit more challenging to build and require more materials.

 All decks should come within 2" of the bottom of the house door to which the deck is accessed.
 If you have a sloped ground, you may want to move along the slope and build your deck in multiple levels.
 Just make sure if your deck is more than 4' off the ground, brace your posts to prevent swaying.

-If you want a spa or hot tub to be set on the deck, make sure the structure can support it.
-Reinforce the structure to not only be able to support the spa or hot tub, but the weight of the water also.
+If you want a spa or hot tub to be on the deck, make sure the structure can support it.
+Reinforce the structure not only to support the spa or hot tub but also the weight of the water.
 You can always set it directly on concrete and build the decking around the area.
 Any area that you have to build around, make sure you leave about 1/4" so that the decking can contract and expand with seasonal and moisture changes.
 If you're building around trees, give yourself about 3" on all sides to allow the tree to grow without issues.

-With the amount of options that are available, this is where you get to really test your creativity.
+With the amount of available options, this is where you get to really test your creativity.
 Do you want posts fastened that run all the way to the ground?
 What about along the sides of the rim joists?
 You can even attach railings to the decking itself.
 After you decide that, materials are next.
-Railings can include wood, metal or even rope.
-As long as it satisfies structural requirements, and insures safety, it's good to use.
-The durability of your railing is also very important and will affect the design.
+Railings can include wood, metal, or even rope.
+As long as it satisfies structural requirements and ensures safety, it's good to use.
+The durability of your railing is also critical and will affect the design.
 All railing ends should be covered or cut at an angle.
 This will help them shed water and minimize the wood splitting.

 Steps and stairs will also have to be regulated by building codes.
-A general rule when installing steps and stairs is that they should be at least 36 - 48" wide.
-The vertical distance between steps should be no more than 7.5" with the width of the tread being at least 10".
+When installing steps and stairs, a general rule should be at least 36 - 48" wide.
+The vertical distance between steps should be no more than 7.5" with the tread width being at least 10".
 A 7" riser with a 10.5" tread is a common combination for the slope not to be too steep.
 Make sure you also check the building codes for how the steps or stairs should be supported or attached, and if you require a railing or not.

 If you want a much better durable deck, use a pressure-treated pine redwood or cedar.
 These are the least expensive and can be stained to almost any color you choose.
 Redwood and cedar will resist splintering the best, as they are soft and fine-grained woods.
 The heartwood portion of redwood or cedar (the reddish colored portion of the redwood or the dark brown/orange part of the cedar) is resistant to decay.
 Sapwood in a lighter color will decay just as quickly as spruce or even pine.